Research

 • Moral Judgements and Moral Emotions (e.g. guilt) about Harming Animals

-• Rationalizations for Harming Animals
+• Rationalizations for Harming Animals (e.g., for food, sport)

 • Relationship between Mind Perception of Animals and Moral Motivation to Harm Animals